chrahunt/6014x-intro-probability/unit6/unit6lec13-cond-expectation-sum-of-random-num-of-i-r-vs.md

 Given a random variable $X$, what is $h(X)$?
 $h(X)$ is the random variable that takes the value $x^2$ if $X$ happens to take the value $x$.

 A random variable is the same thing.
-It takes a value and is that value in a numerical sense but also has the properties of a random variable.
+It takes a value and is that value in a numerical sense but also has the properties of a random variable, ie the values that it takes on are distributed according to a PDF/PMF.

 function of a random variable is itself a random variable that takes the value of the random variable